What is and isn’t Psychotherapy?

 I was born in China and went to Columbia University to study clinical social work in 2012.
 I have practiced psychotherapy since 2014 and find deep joy in helping people cultivate the capacity to navigate their inner lives and thrive.

 (Jargon warning!)
-I use Jungian analysis, psychodynamic therapy, and somatic experiencing to help you recognize and integrate what you don’t know about yourself.
+I use Jungian analysis, psychodynamic therapy, and Somatic Experiencing to help you recognize and integrate aspects of yourself you may be unaware of, empowering you to make lasting inner changes.

-You may occasionally hear my dog Buddy talk in his dreams while we dream you into who you are together in sessions!
+You may occasionally hear my dog, Buddy, talk in his dreams while we work together to help you dream toward who you are in sessions.

-1. Psychotherapy is not an intellectual game of finding causes or collecting information about your past; it is a process of experiencing your unique inner life.
+3. Psychotherapy is not an intellectual game of collecting information about yourself; Psychotherapy is a process of experiencing your unique inner life and practicing change in the present.

 A few years ago, a patient asked me, "Why can't I use self-help books instead of psychotherapy?"
 Not long ago, a colleague came to me for supervision and asked me worriedly, "My patients can use ChatGPT to find more comprehensive answers than I can provide.
 Why do they come to me for psychotherapy?"

-Psychotherapy is not an information-gathering process that only takes place in the head.
-Psychotherapy is not a deductive game of looking for causes from the past to explain current behavior.
-Just like a traveler will not look at the map and say that they have completed the journey, or a patient is not cured because they know what caused the pain in their foot.
+Psychotherapy is not an information-gathering process that occurs solely in your mind.
+Although you may feel satisfied with learning about yourself and understanding why you tend to behave in certain ways, this does not lead to actual change.
+Just as a traveler will not look at a map and say they have completed the journey, nor will a patient be cured because they know what caused the pain in their foot.

 I sometimes hear patients say, "If I don't criticize myself or tell myself I'm terrible, how can I change?"
-Many of us have had childhood experiences of being criticized and blamed by our parents when they expect us to correct our behaviors.
-This creates a strong belief that we can only motivate ourselves to change through lecturing, contempt, and harsh treatment.
+Many of us have had childhood experiences of being criticized and blamed by our parents when they expect us to correct our behavior.
+This creates a strong belief that we can motivate change only through lecturing, contempt, and harsh treatment.

 The truth is, we only feel bad about ourselves after being criticized and blamed.
 This attitude cannot help us change in the long run.
 It only reinforces our sense of inferiority, insecurity, and inability to trust others, which is what we often want to change.

 It's understandable if you've had limited experiences of being understood, respected, and cared for.
 However, a therapeutic relationship based on understanding, acceptance, warmth, respect, care, and compassion provides a nurturing environment.
-Just as a nourishing meal can satisfy a hungry person, this relationship can help you cultivate a positive attitude toward yourself.
+Just as a nourishing meal can satisfy a hungry person, a good therapeutic relationship can help you cultivate a positive attitude toward yourself.

 “The good life is a process, not a state of being.
 It is a direction, not a destination.”

-4. My responsibility is to help you understand your feelings, thoughts, impulses, behaviors, sensations, dreams, and imaginations, big and small.
-Your responsibility is to share as much as possible about what you think, feel, sense, and fantasize about, including content about me.
+5. My responsibility is to help you understand your feelings, thoughts, impulses, behaviors, sensations, dreams, and imaginations, big and small.
+Your responsibility is to share as much as possible about what you think, feel, sense, and fantasize about, including content (positive and negative) about me.

-One of my mentors likened good therapists to lightning rods next to a house.
+One of my mentors likened effective therapists to lightning rods beside a house.
 The therapist acts as a conduit, drawing the patient's 'lightning' (unprocessed emotions, feelings, etc.) to themselves.
-This process allows the therapist to understand the patient's experience through empathy, providing crucial support in the therapeutic journey.
+This process enables the therapist to understand the patient's experience through deep empathy, thereby providing crucial support throughout the therapeutic process.

-The 20th-century psychoanalyst Wilfred Bion introduced the concept of “negative capability” in psychotherapy.
+The 20th-century psychoanalyst Wilfred Bion (1962) introduced the concept of “negative capability” in psychotherapy.
 In simpler terms, “negative capability” refers to the therapist's ability to sit with the patient's uncertainties and refrain from rushing to provide answers or interpretations.
 This allows the patient to explore their thoughts and feelings, leading to a deeper understanding of themselves.
-The more the therapist can tolerate the emotions, conflicts, ambiguities, and unknowns in the treatment process, rather than judging or prematurely concluding about the patient, the more they can help the patient develop self-awareness and emotional modulation capacity.
+The more the therapist can tolerate emotions, conflicts, ambiguities, and uncertainties in the treatment process, rather than judge or prematurely conclude about the patient, the more effectively they can help the patient develop self-awareness and emotional modulation capacity.

-My mentor and Bion both emphasize a few essential elements in successful treatment: the therapist's acceptance and non-judgment of the patient, the therapist's humble attitude of "I don't know," and the therapist's openness and capacity to play, imagine, and speculate.
+My mentor and Bion both emphasize several essential elements of successful treatment: the therapist's acceptance and nonjudgment of the patient, the therapist's humble attitude of "I don't know," and the therapist's openness and capacity to play, imagine, and speculate.

 I invite you to enter this open and sensitive space.
 Sometimes, you may feel it's safer to close your heart and not share specific experiences, thoughts, or feelings due to shame, embarrassment, or self-criticism.
 Still, we will lose the opportunity to access and understand your inner world.

-Because I know the stakes are high, I am committed to exploring and working through my emotional reactions and psychological patterns.
+Because I know the stakes are high, I am committed to exploring and working through my own psychological patterns.
 Specifically, I undergo long-term personal psychoanalysis three times a week.
 I consult with Dr. Mark Winborn, a renowned Jungian analyst and psychoanalyst, once a week to further develop my clinical skills.
 I also practice Zen meditation.
-I diligently reflect on my approaches in sessions and take good care of myself so that when you sit in front of me, I dedicate all my presence and skills to helping you.
+I reflect diligently on my approaches in sessions and take good care of myself so that, when you sit in front of me, I can devote my full presence and skills to helping you.

 Book a Free 15-minute Phone Consultation